Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Geometric T-duality with principal 2-bundles

 Two such cocycles $(g,h)$ and $(\tilde g,\tilde h)$ are considered equivalent if they are related by a coboundary consisting of maps

-\paragraph{The two projections.} It remains to specify the projections $\check \sfp\colon\scP_\rmC\rightarrow \check \scP$ and $\hat \sfp\colon\scP_\rmC\rightarrow \hat \scP$ in~\eqref{eq:geometric_T_duality_span} which establish the span relating geometrically T-dual T-backgrounds to each other.
-The projection $\check \sfp$ is called the \uline{right-leg projection} in~\cite{Nikolaus:2018qop}\footnote{Note that we interchanged right and left as compared to~\cite{Nikolaus:2018qop}, so that the right-leg projection is the left projection in diagram~\eqref{eq:geometric_T_duality_span}.}, and it is given by a morphism of Lie 2-groups that induces the bundle map
+We can now generalize the 2-group homomorphism denoted by $ri\ell e'$ in~\cite{Nikolaus:2018qop}\footnote{Note that we interchanged right and left as compared to~\cite{Nikolaus:2018qop}, so that the right-leg projection will lead to the left projection $\check \sfp$ in diagram~\eqref{eq:geometric_T_duality_span}.} to the following (strict) morphism of 2-groups: